Forms of work and labour force statistics conceptual frameworks

 Implementation of 19th ICLS concepts in ILOSTAT statistics

-The table below indicates the availability of the different concepts based on the 19th ICLS, namely the separation of own-use production workers and employment (i.e., they are separate forms of work and employment should exclude own-use production workers) and the availability of labour underutilization measures that include the potential labour force.
+The table below indicates the availability of the different concepts based on the 19th ICLS in household surveys, namely the separation of own-use production workers and employment (i.e., they are separate forms of work and employment should exclude own-use production workers), the availability of labour underutilization measures that include the potential labour force, and the availability of data on unpaid forms of work such as volunteer work.